-Tesla CEO says will build Gigafactory 4 in 'Berlin Area'
+Tesla CEO says will build Gigafactory 4 in 'Berlin area'

-(Reuters) - Tesla Inc’s (TSLA.O) Chief Executive Officer Elon Musk said on Tuesday the electric car maker is going to build a new vehicle factory, “Gigafactory 4”, in the “Berlin Area”.
+(Reuters) - Tesla Inc’s (TSLA.O) Chief Executive Officer Elon Musk said on Tuesday the electric car maker is going to build a new vehicle factory, “Gigafactory 4,” in the “Berlin area.”

 Tesla had earlier said it will soon reveal the location of a European Gigafactory for production in 2021.